sjbrown/misc_work/deckahedron/mod_deckahedron_world.md

 Some Item cards require more than 1 token.

-# SESSION 2 RULES
+The GM may interpret a Speed of 0 as limiting a character's gait to walking.

-# More Moves - Do a Flashback, Critical Flip, Good Thing I Brought
+# Moves - Good Thing I Brought, Do a Flashback, Critical Flip

+## Good Thing I Brought...
 ## Critical Flip
 ## Do a Flashback

-## Good Thing I Brought...
+---
+# SESSION 2 RULES
+---

 # More Moves - Take a Breather, Rest, Seek Help